About Fused Glass:

 Most fused glass pieces are mounted on polychromed masonite and framed in square profile natural ramin wood shadow-box style frames.
 Other pieces are mounted on black wrought-iron stands.

-Judith Geiger is well known for her colorful, whimsical paintings on silk.
+Judith Geiger is well known for her colorful, fanciful paintings on silk.
 She is translating that same unique design sense to these fused glass pieces.

 A Note from the Artist: